John loves writing about Arizona, gold prospecting, and stories of treasure. Beyond finding his gold, he likes reading about others' quests.

-Cornwall is a county in Southwest England in the United Kingdom and is surrounded by water.
+Cornwall is a county in Southwest England in the United Kingdom surrounded by water.
 The English channel is to the south, the Celtic Sea to the west.
 Arizona is very dry and bordered by no oceans.
 Cornwall has historically been 99% White British.
-Arizona has historically had a broad ethnic spectrum: 43% white, 50% hispanic, and native, black, and asian making up the balance.
+Arizona has historically had a broad ethnic spectrum: 43% white, and 50% Hispanic, with natives, blacks, and Asians making up the balance.
 It would seem that the two states have had little in common.
 But that would be misleading.

-Over the centuries Cornish hard rock miners had become adept at breaking rock.
-They knew how to build sturdier shoring, and they invented contract mining (as opposed to hourly wages).
-Many inventions came from Cornwall including: the safety fuse, high pressure steam engines, furnace technology, rock drills, and the Cornish pump.
-Cornish engineers were highly sought after while the Cornish miner was not only hard working, but very knowledgeable.
+Over the centuries, Cornish hard rock miners had become adept at breaking rock.
+They knew how to build sturdier shoring and invented contract mining (as opposed to hourly wages).
+Many inventions came from Cornwall including the safety fuse, high-pressure steam engines, furnace technology, rock drills, and the Cornish pump.
+Cornish engineers were highly sought after, while the Cornish miner was not only hard-working but very knowledgeable.
 The miner's candlestick and the lunch bucket were Cornish blessings.

 One Sample of Typical Cornish Mining Acumen

 Both hard rock and placer gold have been mined in Quartzite, Arizona for about 125 years.
 The earliest mention I can find about a producing gold mine is 1862 – the Pyramid Mine.
 In 1896, the King of Arizona mine began about 22 miles southwest of Quartzite, Arizona.